TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/46 - 1 Corinthians/1 Corinthians 12/1 Corinthians 12.26.md

 ---

-And whether one member suffereth, all the members suffer with it; or [one] member is honored, all the members rejoice with it.
+When one member suffers, all the members suffer with it.
+Or when one member is honored, all the members rejoice with it.